patricekaratchentzeff/Scribus/README.md

  I add a test Scribus document for validating/testing this script.
 The debug mode in console shows the different parts/steps of the script.
 You can use the misc scripts for playing with a minimal set of rules, because the main script is a bit long.
 The document is test-typo.sla.

-See the README_dev.md file for more information on the code.
+See the README_dev.md file for more informations on the code in the directory typo.